-- Physical – It can also be referred as ‘Corporate Espionage’ or efforts to obtain trade secrets by dishonest means, as by computer-tapping.
+- Physical – It can also be referred to as ‘Corporate Espionage’ or efforts to obtain trade secrets by dishonest means, such as computer tapping.

 Recent Data Breach Incidents

-There were several incidents of the data breaches that resulted in the selected loss of 30,000 records in the recent past.
+Several incidents of data breaches resulted in the selected loss of 30,000 records in the recent past.
 You can find more information about it in the form of a visual representation on this website.
-It offers a beautiful & informative tour to world’s biggest data breaches in recent years.
+It offers a beautiful & informative tour of the world’s most significant data breaches in recent years.

 Yahoo Email Accounts Hacking: The email giant discovered a major cyber attack when an unauthorized party broke into the accounts of Yahoo users via “forged ‘cookies'” – bits of code lying hidden in the user’s browser cache so that a website doesn’t require a login with every visit.
-The company claimed the breaches were “state-sponsored” and also acknowledged the fact that proprietary code was accessed by a hacker.
+The company claimed the breaches were “state-sponsored” and acknowledged that a hacker accessed proprietary code.

 Anthem: In Feb 2015, D.O.B, member ID.
-Social security number and other related information of the members of Anthem, the second largest health insurer in the US was stolen.
-The medical data breach of information held by Anthem Inc affected 80,000,000 users.
+The social security number and other related information of the members of Anthem, the second-largest health insurer in the US, was stolen.
+The medical data breach of the information held by Anthem Inc affected 80,000,000 users.

-Brazzers Data breach: On September 2016, Hackers cracked porn site Brazzers, spilling details of over 8 lakh users.
-This included unique email addresses, user names, plaintext passwords and more.
+Brazzers Data breach: In September 2016, Hackers cracked adult site Brazzers, spilling details of over 8 lakh users.
+This included unique email addresses, user names, plaintext passwords, and more.
 Fortunately, most of the entries were duplicates.

-Dailymotion attack: One of the world’s most popular video sharing site suffered a data breach that involved the loss of tens of millions of users email addresses and associated passwords on 6th December 2016.
+Dailymotion attack: One of the world’s most popular video sharing sites suffered a data breach that involved the loss of tens of millions of users’ email addresses and associated passwords on 6th December 2016.

 Preparedness and Proactivity are the keys to stopping this growing menace.
-More energy and efforts are put into cleaning up the mess, after a breach has occurred, than planning for the breach and having a quick response system in advance.
+More energy and efforts are put into cleaning up the mess, after a breach has occurred than planning for the breach and having a quick response system in advance.
 Everyone should have an incident response plan to control the situation during a breach.
-It helps in controlling actions and communication, and ultimately lessen the impact of a breach.
+It helps control actions and communication and ultimately lessens the impact of a breach.

 A vast majority of the data breach incidents can be stopped by resorting to an approach of a layered defense.
-This approach to network security ensures, if an attacker manages to penetrate one layer of defense, he is immediately stopped by a subsequent layer.
+This approach to network security ensures that if an attacker penetrates one layer of defense, he is immediately stopped by a subsequent layer.
 How is this done?
 By reducing the Attack Surface.

-The term denotes the total sum of the vulnerabilities in each computing device or network that are accessible to a hacker.
+The term denotes the total sum of the vulnerabilities in each computing device or network access to a hacker.
 Anyone attempting to break into a system begins mainly by scanning the target’s attack surface for possible attack vectors (whether for an active attack or passive attack).
-So, the first step in the strengthening of the defense is to close unnecessarily open ports and limit the resources that are available to untrusted users through MAC address filtering.
+So, the first step in strengthening the defense is to close unnecessarily open ports and limit the resources available to untrusted users through MAC address filtering.

 Reducing Vulnerability to Phishing Attacks

-Besides these, a number of industry guidelines and government compliance regulations mandate strict governance of sensitive or personal data to avoid data breaches.
-Countries, where such a framework is absent or weak, should adopt robust laws to protect consumers.
+Besides these, several industry guidelines and government compliance regulations mandate strict governance of sensitive or personal data to avoid data breaches.
+Countries where such a framework is absent or weak should adopt robust laws to protect consumers.